ku3ppi/webgl-water/README-GO.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. Update relevant documentation in `docs/` if needed
-4. Run tests: `make test`
+5. Run tests: `go test ./...`
-5. Format code: `make format`
+6. Format code: `go fmt ./...`
-6. Submit a pull request
+7. Submit a pull request

 ## License